 Raul Palacio Rodriguez (2012-2016) Thesis title: Caries Prevention in Chile: an epidemiological, econometric and economic evaluation; Funder: Chile government

 Tomos Robinson (2013 - 2017) Thesis title: Exploring Inequalities in Child Cognitive Ability, Psychological Well-Being and Risky Health Behaviours; Funder: Health Foundation

 Matthew Little (2013 - ) Thesis title: Financial Expectations and Health; Funder: Health Foundation

-Health Economics module (Lecture on Equity and equality in health and health care), MSc in Public Health and Health Services Research
+Health Economics module (Equity and equality in health and health care, Valuation and measurement of health outcomes), MSc in Public Health and Health Services Research

 - Shen J, Listl S. Investigating social inequalities in older adults’ dentition and the role of dental service use in 14 European countries.
 The European Journal of Health Economics 2017, Epub ahead of print.

 - Wright SE, Thomas K, Watson G, Baker C, Bryant A, Chadwick TJ, Shen J, Wood R, Wilkinson J, Mansfield L, Stafford V, Wade C, Furneval J, Henderson A, Hugill K, Howard P, Roy A, Bonner S, Baudouin S. Intensive versus standard physical rehabilitation therapy in the critically ill (EPICC): a multicentre, parallel-group, randomised controlled trial.
 Thorax 2017, (ePub ahead of Print).